Tips Bulletin

 Often confused with bed bugs, which cause similarly painful and itchy welts, chiggers are distinguished by their bright red color and number of legs.
 Bed bugs are arthropods, meaning they have six legs, and they’re dark brown in color.

 Red bugs are mites with eight legs as adults and six legs as nymphs, although you’d only be able to see the difference with a magnifying glass.
-Although they don’t harm humans, using natural ways to kill clover mites ensures they don’t destroy your plants.
+Although they don’t harm humans, using natural ways to repel clover mites ensures they don’t destroy your plants.

 During their life cycle where they cause problems for homeowners and outdoor enthusiasts, chiggers are the immature larvae of red harvest mites.
 They latch onto a host for several days to feed before morphing into nymphs and maturing into adults.